 At Vengreso, we have a term to describe the people that contribute to Vengreso’s success.
 A Vengresonian is a person who focuses on the end-customer experience and happy customers.
 It’s someone that blazes a trail to guide others.
-Now, doesn’t that sound a bit like culture?
+Now, doesn’t that sound a bit like company culture?

+Employee recognition is also a vital part of a great sales culture.
 The video below is the #VengresoLife 2nd Quarterly Awards and Recognition Event from July 2019.
 You’ll be introduced to some of our team members as the boss man, Vengreso CEO Mario Martinez, Jr., acknowledges them for their efforts.
 You’ll also hear more about what a Vengresonian is and see a bit of our sales culture in action.

 5 Elements of a Sales Culture that Drives Success

-They don’t have to be all about achieving quota either.
-Two of our awards in July were the Very Important Person Award (VIP Award) and the Grace Under Pressure Award (GUP Award).
+They don’t have to be all about sales representatives achieving quota either or other sales activities.
+Two of our awards in the video above were the Very Important Person Award (VIP Award) and the Grace Under Pressure Award (GUP Award).
 Create some awards of your own that work for your organization.

-- Share Your Plan – Let your team know where the company is heading and why everyone is essential to achieving those goals.
+3. Share Your Plan – Let your team know where the company is heading and why everyone is essential to achieving those goals.
 It takes the humdrum repetition out of daily tasks, and people are often more motivated when they understand how their efforts contribute to a specific purpose.

-- Allow Freedom – Give your sales team the freedom to make the sales process their own.
+4. Allow Freedom – Give your sales team the freedom to make the sales process their own.
 Yes, you’ll want to share your plan and objectives and provide guidance and training, but let each team member make the process their own.
 You never know, they may come up with a better way!

-- Have Fun! – Forbes reported that happy people are up to 20% more productive than their unhappy counterparts.
+5. Have Fun! – Forbes reported that happy people are up to 20% more productive than their unhappy counterparts.
 Even though Vengreso is a virtual company, we are still able to have fun during our remote meetings.
 In the video above, you’ll hear everyone joking and chuckling amongst one another.

-Leverage Digital Sales to Improve Your Culture
+Leverage Digital Sales to Improve Your Sales Culture

 While culture is an important aspect of a successful sales team, it is only one ingredient in the recipe for success.
 Many other elements are required, especially starting a digital sales transformation to connect with the modern buyer.